Q: Do I need a degree?

 Q: Can I apply for a period shorter than 10 months?

-A: No. The generous conditions of all contracts are based on your commitment to a 10 month placement.
+A: The generous conditions of all China 2018 contracts are based on your commitment to a full academic year (10 months).
+Both the ‘all year round start date’ and ‘homestay’ options however have shorter durations of commitment.

 Q: Are the salaries enough to live off?